Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 The preferred way to do this is via the OVHcloud rescue mode environment.

-Reboot the server into OVHcloud rescue mode and log in with the provided credentials.
+Reboot the server into rescue mode and log in with the provided credentials.

 To remove a disk from the RAID, first mark it as **Failed** and remove its partitions from the RAID arrays.

-Note: This is just an illustration; adapt the commands to your own configuration.
+**Note**: This is just an illustration; adapt the commands to your own configuration.

 ```sh
 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # cat /proc/mdstat